paradigmn/ultrastar_pitch/README.md

 The software takes a timed USDX file and the corresponding audio file.
 The song is converted into a mono wav file and gets split into the predefined audio segments.
 These chunks are divided into blocks to be fourier transformed.
 The output is fed into a neuronal network to determine the block pitch.
 Statistical postprocessing is used to determine the chunk pitch.
 By default a second postprocessing step is used, which determines the key of the song to reevaluate the detected pitches.

 The deep learning model was trained on a large karaoke database.
 The model structure can be derived from its name.
-E.g: "tf2\_256\_96\_12\_stft\_pca\_median.model" stands for a tensorflow 2 model, which takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
+E.g: "tf2\_256\_96\_12\_stft\_pca\_stat.onnx" stands for a tensorflow 2 model, which was converted to the onnx format.
+It takes 256 input values, has a hidden layers with 96 nodes and 12 outputs.
 Furthermore the input was short time fourier transformed and decomposed with PCA.
-The pitch was determined by calculating the median of the block pitches.
+The pitch is determined by statistic postprocessing.

 ### accuracy
 The precision of this method changes greatly with the analyzed audio.
 For example a ballad with slow background music and a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.